Itz-Djin/TTA-Live-Projects/README.md

 ![](Images/SignInNumber.png)

 ### Style Create & Edit Pages
-- For this story I had to style the create and edit pages.
+For this story I had to style the create and edit pages.
 I was assigned to add a header, style buttons, add placeholders to the input fields, center the container, and add other styling that would create uniformity with the other pages.
 I used razor syntax to use information from the
+- #### Cshtml
 ```
 @model TheatreCMS3.Areas.Prod.Models.CastMember